Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

 - Press Windows Key + I to open the Settings app.

-- When Settings app opens, go to Accounts > Family & other people.
+- When the Settings app opens, go to Accounts > Family & other people.

 - Click the Add some else to this PC option.